 Early Warning is a process to help parents and students understand the importance of school attendance.
 If your child misses school for 10 days or more in a semester, you will receive a letter stating the date and time you will appear in court.
 Judge Carl Chamblee will review the information and determine the appropriate steps in order to resolve the truancy issue.
-Sample letter attached.
+Visit the Early Warning Sample Letter document.

 Two laws exist to assist in preventing truant students.